 A maximum of two outside courses may be used to fill AB distribution requirements.
-If you are an AB student, you may use only one course each in two of the three following areas: LA, ST, SA.
+If you are an AB student, you may use only one course each in two of the following three areas: LA, ST, SA.
 Courses taken as an ST can only fulfill the STN requirement, whether they have a lab component or not.
 BSEs can fulfill any humanities/social science requirement through a summer course.

 Can I use a summer course for a prerequisite or department requirement?

 If you are planning to take a class as a prerequisite or required course in your department, be very sure to make this clear when you ask for departmental approval.
 Most departments require that the content of outside courses be “substantially similar” in order for them to qualify as prerequisites or requirements.